(Last Updated On: September 5, 2018)

-First off, pregnant women should never use carrot oil it could be unhealthy for the mother and child.
-In addition, to pregnant women people suffering from epilepsy and asthma should never use carrot oil.
-It is suggested it can be used for respiratory ailments but excessive use can lead to vomiting and concussions.
+First off, pregnant women should never use carrot oil It could be unhealthy for the mother and child.
+Also, to pregnant women, people suffering from epilepsy and asthma should never use carrot oil.
+It is suggested it can be used for respiratory ailments, but excessive use can lead to vomiting and concussions.
 Secondly, after you use the carrot oil stay indoors for two to three days or cover up your skin.
 Always, mix it with some type of carrier oil like coconut oil.
 Before using carrot oil on a regular basis, put a couple of drops in an area of your skin and let it sit for one day and see if any skin irritations form.
 If your skin remains clear you are able to use carrot oil.

-Once the heat infusion process is complete pour the carrots and oil mixture through fine mesh strainer or a cheesecloth and strain.
+Once the heat infusion process is complete pour the carrots and oil mixture through a fine mesh strainer or cheesecloth and strain.
 Reserve the oil and toss the carrots.
 You can now store it until you are ready to use the solution.
-It will store from six to eight months.
+It will store for six to eight months.